justintbi/354_RubyOnRails/README.md

 Can know navigate to http://localhost:3000 to view the server.

-To get "Hello World" from Rails, we need to create at minimum a controller and a view.
+To get "Hello World" from Rails, a controller and a view are needed.

 1. A controller is needed to receive requests for the application.
 1. Routing decides which controller receives which requests.
 Often, there is more than one route to each controller, and different routes can be served by different actions.